Rain19XX/Rain19XX/README.md

 - 👋 Hi, I’m @Rain19XX
 - 👀 I’m interested in Music
 - 🌱 I’m currently learning Web Developing
-- 💞️ I’m looking to collaborate on anything that bring challenge and new opportunity
+- 💞️ I’m looking to collaborate on anything that brings challenge and new opportunity
 - 📫 How to reach me through github
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I dabble in making my own music using FL studio